What are the Differences Between OT, ICS and SCADA?

 - Human-Machine Interface (HMI): The HMI is the user interface for operators to monitor and control remote systems.
 It provides visual representations of the processes being controlled, enabling quick and accurate decision-making

 Whilst the differences between an RTU and a PLC can be a grey area in the modern era, historically a PLC was a much more powerful device capable of running a large plant with lots of onboard IO.
-RTUs have traditionally been less powerful with less onboard IO and more focused on moving data up to the central server or receiving control requests, although RTUs can also run the logic for a small site such as a pump station.
+RTUs have traditionally been less powerful with less onboard IO and more focused on transferring data to the central server or receiving control requests, although RTUs can also run the logic for a small site such as a pump station.

 SCADA Use Cases: